 - A smart system that gives users access to control and monitor connected home appliances (such as: lights and door) and even notifying users on certain events.
-Doesn’t it sound like J.A.R.V.I.S ?
-In Javanese accent (an Indonesian dialect), J.A.R.V.I.S. will sound like “Japri”, hence Japri.
+Doesn’t it sound like J.A.R.V.I.S (Just A Rather Very Intelligent System)?
+In Javanese accent (an Indonesian dialect), J.A.R.V.I.S. sounds like “Japri”, hence Japri.

-- Jalur Pribadi (English translation: private lane/connection).
-This system is made with security kept in mind.
+- Jalur Pribadi (Indonesian sentence translted to English: private lane/connection).
+This system is made with security in mind.
 It is made accessible only to authorized users.
 Hence, Japri.

 Japri involves a web application and embedded system to work together to provide users real-time data such as sensors data and live streaming images from a browser.
 The web server is in the Raspberry Pi 3 that is housed under the kiosk screen, which is also why there are many cables coming in there.

 Japri is an initiative I made after I graduated from Iowa State University to pursue my interest in learning new technologies, and create a product that will be useful for me and others.
-So far this has been very beneficial to me and my roommates.
-I am able to see when my package is delivered to my home when I am not there, I am able to know when a friend of mine comes knocking on my door when I am on my earphones, and many more!
+So far this has been very beneficial to me and my roommates. i.e: I am able to know when a friend of mine comes knocking on my door!

 I’ve been talking too much in text, and since a picture is worth a thousand words, here is Japri in action: